 - Engage in violence and serious offenses, such as drug trafficking, which can lead to arrest, conviction, incarceration and increased risk of experiencing violent victimization

-Over the course of a lifetime, a high-rate criminal offender can impose some $4.2 to $7.2 million in costs on society. , However, the costs are relatively low during the early years of a chronic offender’s life — totaling about $3,000 at age 10.
+Over the course of a lifetime, a high-rate criminal can impose some $4.2 to $7.2 million in costs on society. , However, the costs are relatively low during the early years of their life — totaling about $3,000 at age 10.
 This finding suggests that early prevention efforts that focus on youth in high-risk settings before problem behaviors develop can result in large cost savings to communities.

 Read the Changing Course chapter “Why Is Gang-Membership Prevention Important?” by James C. Howell (pdf, 13 pages).

 This article presents a chapter summary from the joint National Institute of Justice and Centers for Disease Control and Prevention publication Changing Course: Preventing Gang Membership (pdf, 166 pages).
 Changing Course features chapters written by some of the nation’s top criminal justice and public health researchers.
 The volume was edited by Thomas R. Simon, Centers for Disease Control and Prevention, Nancy M. Ritter, National Institute of Justice, Reshma R. Mahendra, Centers for Disease Control and Prevention.

 [note 1] Egley, Arlen Jr., and James C. Howell, Additional data are available at the National Gang Center website.